 - Splitter Head Dimensions: 63 x 60 x 15 mm

-- Colour: White with Silver Connectors
+- Colour: Aluminium with Gold Plated Connectors

 *Hardware Note: Your existing video graphics adapter must meet the DisplayPort 1.2 hardware specifications you intend to use for this splitter to perform all its functions.
 Older graphics cards or mobile graphics chipsets not capable of MST will not be compatible with this splitter.
 DisplayPort v1.1 devices will be limted to mirror mode if two displays are connected.

 **This HBR2 splitter will not run dual 4K monitors.
 Maximum second monitor resolution with a 4K screen attached is 1080p.

 Surface & Windows 10: Windows 10 on the Surface 3 and Surface Pro 3 do not support MST hubs via the dock.

 Is this splitter compatible with a 2012 MacBook Air, or any MacBook Air at all (include newest one)?

 I really want to buy this one and 2 DP to DVI cable but want to check first.